LolRiTTeR/invite-manager-bot/docs/es/reference/commands.md

 ## !credits

-Mostrar desarrolladores y colaboradores del bot.
+Show developers and contributors of the bot.

 ### Usage